Asabeneh/30-Days-Of-Python/readme7-9.md

 fruits.clear()
 ```
 ### Deleting a set
-If we want to the set itself we use *del* operator.
+If we want to delete the set itself we use *del* operator.
 ```py
 # syntax
 st = {'item1', 'item2', 'item3', 'item4'}